Nothgisrandom/Predicting-the-price-of-used-cars/README.md

   -	Understanding mileage, vehicle age, and categorical attributes can guide pricing decisions.
   -	Cleaning and encoding categorical features significantly enhanced model accuracy.

-## Characteristics of Cars Priced in the top 10th Percentile:
+## Characteristics of Cars Priced in the Top 10th Percentile:

 My models focused on cars below the 90th percentile for the price.
-Cars in the top 10th percentile tier based on descriptive statistics have the following attributes (1178 cars):
+Cars in the top 10th percentile tier based on descriptive statistics have the following attributes (1178 cars): \
-**region:** The most frequent was Seattle-Tacoma\
+**Region:** The most frequent was Seattle-Tacoma\
-**price:** Range from 68,000- 200,142 dollars.\
+**Price:** Range from 68,000- 200,142 dollars.\
 **Year:** varied from 1932 to 2021.0, with a median of 2019.\
 **Manufacturer:** Ford accounted for 352 of the 1178 cars, making it the most popular manufacturer.
 The Corvette manufactures accounted for 41 of the 1178 cars, making it the most popular model.\
-**Condition:** excellent accounted for 231 of the 1178 cars\
+**Condition:** Excellent accounted for 231 of the 1178 cars\
 **Cylinders:** 8 cylinders accounted for 426\
 **Fuel:** Diesel accounted for 532\
 **Odometer:** Ranged from 0 (brand new cars) to 640,626 with a mean of roughly 26,000.\